destel/rill/README.md

   [Example](https://pkg.go.dev/github.com/destel/rill#example-Err)

 All blocking functions share a common behavior.
-In case of early termination due to an error or other conditions, they keep draining the input stream in the background until it's fully consumed.
-This is done to prevent goroutine leaks by ensuring that all goroutines feeding the input stream are allowed to complete.
+In case of an early termination (before reaching the end of the input stream), such functions initiate background draining of the remaining items.
+This is done to prevent goroutine leaks by ensuring that all goroutines feeding the stream are allowed to complete.
+The input stream should not be used anymore after calling a blocking function.

-It also possible to consume the stream manually by using the for-range loop.
-In this case, the caller would be responsible for draining the stream.
+It also possible to use a for-range loop instead of a blocking function to consume the stream.
+In this case, the caller would be responsible for draining the stream in case of an early termination.
 See more details in the package documentation.

 Rill is context-agnostic, meaning that it does not enforce any specific context usage.
 However, it's recommended to make user-defined pipeline stages context-aware.